-2026 Spring Forum: Execution, Automation and the Future
+2026 Global Forum: Execution, Automation and the Future

 We are entering a pivotal moment as the industry shifts from discussing technological possibility to delivering real, sustainable outcomes.
 The focus is no longer on what technology can do, but on how it can be effectively implemented at scale.
 In an environment where efficiency, speed, and adaptability are essential, access to advanced technology alone is not enough.
-Competitive advantage now depends on the ability to operationalize innovation—translating strategy into consistent, measurable execution.
+Competitive advantage now depends on the ability to operationalise innovation, translating strategy into consistent, measurable execution.

-The challenge ahead is bridging the gap between high-level innovation and day-to-day performance: building scalable frameworks, automating routine processes to free teams for higher-value work, and preparing organizations to operate in a rapidly evolving landscape.
-This Spring’s Forum theme—Execution, Automation, and the Future—is designed to address that challenge directly, with a focus on practical roadmaps that turn technological potential into tangible business results.
+The challenge ahead is bridging the gap between high-level innovation and day-to-day performance by building scalable frameworks, automating routine processes to free teams for higher-value work, and preparing organisations to operate in a rapidly evolving landscape.
+This year’s London Forum theme, Execution, Automation, and the Future, is designed to address that challenge directly with a focus on practical roadmaps that turn technological potential into tangible business results.

-The Spring SME Forum will be held in New Brunswick, New Jersey, a dynamic Northeast technology hub and home to Rutgers University.
-The Forum will bring together professionals across Marketing, Sales, Distribution, Technology, and Operations for focused collaboration and knowledge sharing.
-The program features expert keynotes, peer-led case studies, and interactive workshops, all shaped by member input and grounded in real-world experience.
+The 11th Annual Global SME Forum will be held on 15–16 June 2026 in London, one of the world’s leading financial and technological capitals.
+The Forum will bring together professionals from across Marketing, Sales, Distribution, Technology, and Operations for focused collaboration and knowledge sharing.
+The programme features expert keynotes, peer-led case studies, and interactive workshops, all shaped by member input and grounded in real-world experience.

 Still not sure if you should or can participate?